Best Summer Day Trips And Drives From Sydney

 Newcastle Museum has a super-hands on science section called Supernova where touching and feeling is encouraged, and there's a soft-play section for toddlers called Mininova with stuff to slide down, build with and climb on.
 It will be perfectly warm in Newcastle, so a swim at Nobby's Beach is a must.
 There are beautiful ocean baths, a lighthouse you can stroll to via a coastal walking track, a great kiosk and picnic shelters.

 If all the adventuring makes you hungry, head to Megamania, a huge playland meets restaurant- that's a winning combination if we've ever heard of one.
-Enjoy schnitzels, steaks, pastas, seafood and salads as kids enjoy jumping castles, super slides and epic climbing structures.
+Enjoy schnitzels, steaks, pasta, seafood and salads as kids enjoy jumping castles, super slides and epic climbing structures.

 A 1-hour and 50-minute drive from Sydney.
 We can bet that what families are looking for in a Summer weekend getaway is plenty of water.
 If that's you, this gorgeous seaside destination on the NSW South Coast will do the trick.